samuelgja/oustate/README.md

 `oustate-babel-transform-plugin` - For lazy persons 🥱😴

 - there is also babel plugin to avoid re-renders without defining areEqual function manually - it will generates compare function automatically.
-  <br/>_when there is manual compare function already defined in the code - this plugin will ignore it._
+  <br/>_if there is manually defined compare function - this plugin will ignore it._
+  <br/>_if there is defined custom slice selector - it will respect it._

 for example something like this: